dtrckd/pymake/Readme.md

 # PYMAKE

-Pymake helps making reproducible research by providing tools adapted for the creation of **complex and traceable design of experiments** and **Models for data analysis**.
+Pymake is machine-friendly platform for making reproducible research.
+It provides tools adapted for the creation of :
+* Complex and traceable design of experiments
+* Models for  Machhine Learning.

 This code is in a living development stage and yet unstable.